Hassium20/Embedded-Projects/src/README.md

 - **State Machine**: Implements a structured flow with states like `Initialisation`, `countdownState`, `timer_running`, and more.

 ---

-## Running the Project
+## Building the project
-1. Ensure you are using **Mbed OS 2** for compatibility.
-2. Connect the required hardware components.
+1. Import the .cpp file and required libraries into your Mbed project.
+2. Ensure all hardware components are connected according to the pin mappings in the code.
-4. Compile and flash the program onto your microcontroller.
+3. Compile and flash the program to your board.
-5. Test the system functionality.

 ---